drscream/nic-cz-dns-crawler/README.md

 ## Resuming work

 Stopping the workers won't delete the jobs from Redis.
-So, if you stop the `workers.py` process and then start a new one (perhaps to use different worker count…), it will pick up the unfinished jobs and continue.
+So, if you stop the `dns-crawler-workers` process and then start a new one (perhaps to use different worker count…), it will pick up the unfinished jobs and continue.

 This can also be used change the worker count if it turns out to be too low or hight for your machine or network:

-- to reduce the worker count, just stop the `workers.py` process and start a new one with a new count
+- to reduce the worker count, just stop the `dns-crawler-workers` process and start a new one with a new count
-- to increase the worker count, either use the same approach, or just start a second `workers.py` process in another shell, the worker count will just add up
+- to increase the worker count, either use the same approach, or just start a second `dns-crawler-workers` process in another shell, the worker count will just add up
 - scaling to multiple machines works the same way, see below

 ## Running on multiple machines